ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_5.md

 Instead we've used `Ref`s.
 For changing collections we can use a [`CollectionRef`][1] which is a subtype of `Ref`.
 It has methods for manipulating the underlying collection.
-Doing so will only send the entries that have changed to client.
+Doing so will only send changed entries to the client.

-`tasksRef` is a helper method that returns the `CollectionRef` to our tasks property.
+`tasksRef()` is a helper method that returns the `CollectionRef` to our tasks property.
 It is defined like this:

     :::java